World Voyager Review and Specifications

 |Beam (width)||19 m / 62 ft|

 |Sister-ships||World Adventurer, World Explorer, World Navigator, World Seeker, World Traveller|

 Review of World Voyager

-MS World Voyager cruise ship is a newbuild specifically designed for operations in the polar regions (Arctic and Antarctica).
-The vessel is owned by Mystic Invest (via the subsidiary Mystic Cruises) and operated under charter by Nicko Cruises (subsidiary) and other (currently unknown) small cruise companies.
+MS World Voyager cruise ship is a newbuild passenger vessel designed for operations in the polar regions (Arctic and Antarctica).
+The vessel is owned by Mystic Invest (via the subsidiary Mystic Cruises) and operated under charter by Nicko Tours (subsidiary) and other small cruise companies.
 The shipbuilder is WestSEA (naval shipyard in Viana do Castelo, Portugal).

 Ship history and ownership

 The vessel is owned by the Portugal-based company Mystic Cruises and seasonally chartered by Quark Expeditions (for polar cruises) and also by the European river cruise operator Nicko Cruises (for the rest of the season).
 The polar travel company Quark Expeditions (established in 1991) specializes in polar expedition cruises to Antarctica using vessels with ice-strengthened hulls.
 Quark Expeditions became part of the UK-based TUI Travel on May 1, 2007.

 Mystic Cruises is a new brand owned by the Portuguese entrepreneur Mario Ferreira - president of Mystic Invest SGPS (group of companies) and best known as CEO of the Portuguese river cruise company Douro Azul, operating on Douro River roundtrips from Oporto.
 Mario Ferreira is also famous for being Portugal's first space tourist (traveling on Virgin Galactic's Spaceship One / owned by Richard Branson).